rblandau/code-line-count/README.md

 ```

 Returns a single line of stats to stdout containing the following fields,
 tab-separated.
-The output may be redirected ot teed to an output file.
+The output may be redirected or teed to an output file.

 - filespec: the spec given to the program.